maryanne3/mabdalla-portfolio/README.md

 # maryan-s-portifolio-
-A portfolio of work which showcases my skills and talents to employers.
+A portfolio which showcases my skills and talents to employers.